sherman-disruhpt/boilerplate-grpc/README.md

 This repo is to demonstrate how to quickly setup a gRPC server and create a client for direct communication.

 ## Generate from proto
 This needs to be done in order for any of the below commands to work.
-It generates code based off the proto file.
+It generates code based off the proto file(s).
 ```
 ./protoc.sh
 ```